rshipp/csci442/README.md

 ## More options

-If you want to use the documentation formatter instead (to give the same format of output that I put in your deliverable feedback), the append the following to the command to run the tests:
+If you want to use the documentation formatter instead (to get the same format of output that I put in your deliverable feedback), then append the following to the command to run the tests:

 `-fd`